 - The Autonomy of Methodists in South and Central America

-Turns out schism is nothing new.
+It turns out schism is nothing new.
 It’s in our blood.
 It’s right there in the history books.

-In a similar fashion, the people called Methodist have been doing schism for a very long time.
+Similarly, the people called Methodist have been doing schism for a very long time.
 Perhaps what is different this time is that we haven’t split YET over this issue.
 In the past, splits took place every 20 years on average.

 “This realization should lead us to ask these three questions,” Bishop Nunn believes.
-“What do we believe and how do we live out our beliefs?
+“What do we believe, and how do we live out our beliefs?
 Who is fully included in the life and ministry of the church?
 What is the balance between connection and autonomy?”